List of streets and squares in Leipzig: B

 Barfußgäßchen - short pedestrian street in the city centre.
 It connects the market with the Dittrichring.
 It is named after the Franciscans, who were also called discalced or barefooters because they wore no shoes or at most sandals.

 Bernhard-Göring-Strasse – in the localities of Zentrum-Süd, Südvorstadt and Connewitz.
 It was called Elisenstrasse after Princess Elisabeth of Saxony from 1843 and has borne the name of the SPD politician Bernhard Göring since 1950.

 Blücherplatz – in the city centre in front of Leipzig Hauptbahnhof, was the name of today's Willy-Brandt-Platz from 1870 to 1945, named after the Prussian field marshal Gebhard Leberecht von Blücher.

 Blücherstrasse – in Möckern, was founded in 1950 in memory of the Battle of Möckern (Battle of Leipzig), Blücher was commander-in-chief of the Prussian troops.
 Furthermore, from 1870 to 1945, Blücherstrasse was the name of today's Kurt-Schumacher-Strasse in the centre.

 Bornaische Strasse - in Connewitz, Lößnig and Dölitz-Dösen as well as in the Markkleeberg locality of Markkleeberg-Ost, begins at the Connewitzer Kreuz and ends at the Markkleeberger See.
 Historically part of the Via Imperii.
 Named after the town of Borna.
 In Leipzig, not in Markkleeberg, from 1950 to 1991 Fritz-Austel-Strasse.

-Brandvorwerkstrasse – in the Südvorstadt, named after the former Brandvorwerk, which was set on fire in 1593 during the Calvinist riots.
+Brandvorwerkstrasse – in the Südvorstadt, named after the former Brandvorwerk, which was set on fire in 1593 during the Leipzig Calvinist storm.

 Brühl – in the city centre.
 Brühl refers to a swampy terrain – north of the Brühl was originally the Parthenaue (meadows of the river Parthe).
 The Brühl was part of the Via Regia and until the Second World War the busiest street in Leipzig.

 Burgplatz – in the city centre.
 It was built around 1900 on parts of the Pleissenburg site, when it was demolished in 1897 to make room for the New Town Hall.
 The town hall was deliberately built a little out of town to create a new town square.

 Burgstrasse – in the city centre.
 The former Burggasse was already the connection between the city and Pleissenburg in the Middle Ages.